akhilaku/Oracle-Cloud-Infrastructure-Fundamentals-Certification-Course-Notes/README.md

 # Oracle-Cloud-Infrastructure-Fundamentals-Certification-Course-Notes
-In this repository the notes for
+In this repository, notes for the Oracle Cloud Infrastructure(OCI) Fundamentals Certification Examination are available.